kzlsahin/SD-CommonSense/BUG-FREE-CODING.md

 Bugs that don't throws an exception but causes undesired behavior.
 These bugs are hard to identify.

+- **Memory Leakage due to events**
+    - When a calss registers itself to a publisher class, the publisher class holds its reference as long as the class is not unregistered from the publisher's event.

 - **Default Values**

   The value type variables have default values.
 It is possible to use unset variables without even recognizing it, especially when working on deeply nested algorithms.